Life from the perspective of a sensitive Rainforest Mind (RFM)

 There are people who have their own unique vision of what it means to grow older.
 I was lucky enough to meet one of them.
 This is a story about a one-of-a-kind neighbour.
 A lady who is onto you.
 You, with all your stereotypes about life and the elderly!
 This is the story about Rosie.

 A scientist’s almost-plane-free journey of 50,000 kilometres.
-A crazy story, or one that needs to be told?
+A story about air travel environmental impact.

 Do you remember this news story?
 It involved a journey of 50,000 kilometers.
-But it wasn’t just any journey.
-It was done as much as possible without taking a plane, and took almost 110 days to complete.
-A crazy perspective for most of us?
+But it was done as much as possible without taking a plane.
+An outlandish perspective for most of us?
 For Dr. Gianluca Grimalda, a social scientist, a way to tell the world about the state of the earth.
-And a way to contribute to its future.
+This is a story about a moral commitment to air travel environmental impact.